-This Magical Waterfall Campground In New Mexico Is Unforgettable
+This Magical Waterfall Campground At Jemez Falls In New Mexico Is A Beautiful Retreat

 Although New Mexico has quite a few waterfalls, reaching them often involves a lengthy hike.
 That’s not the case with Jemez Falls, a 70-foot-high waterfall hidden in the Jemez Mountains.
-The overlook is only a short jaunt away from the road and nearby campground.
+The overlook is only a short jaunt away from the road and nearby waterfall campground in New Mexico.

 While we don’t recommend cliff jumping – it’s really dangerous – this clip gives you a glimpse of the beauty surrounding Jemez Falls.

 The small town of Jemez Springs is nearby and it offers a surprising amount of attractions, given its diminutive size.
 If you continue along the scenic byway in that direction, be sure to pause at Soda Dam and also the Gilman Tunnels.

 Have you ever stayed at Jemez Falls Campground or visited this waterfall?
 Learn more about how to camp there by clicking here.

 More to Explore